Select your status

 Life threatening emergencies should be directed to 911.

 The pets that are permissible in your home are those which are domesticated and are traditionally kept in the home.
 These pets are identified as dogs*, cats, birds, gerbils, hamster, guinea pigs, turtles, and fish.
-Two walking pets are allowed (two dogs or two cats or one cat and one dog) and a $250 pet deposit applies.
+Two walking pets are allowed (two dogs or two cats or one cat and one dog).

 *Certain breeds of dogs are not permitted including: Pitt Bulls, Rottweilers, Chow Chows, Doberman Pinschers, Siberian Huskies, Perro de Presa Canarios, and Wolf hybrids.